flutter/plugins/.github/PULL_REQUEST_TEMPLATE.md

 ## Breaking Change

-Does your PR require plugin user to manually update their apps to accommodate your change?
+Does your PR require plugin users to manually update their apps to accommodate your change?

 - [ ] Yes, this is a breaking change (please indicate a breaking change in CHANGELOG.md and increment major revision).
 - [ ] No, this is *not* a breaking change.